 The notion that hedge fund managers turned against President Barack Obama because he called them "fat cats" a year and half ago is prompting derision.

-“Imagine how hurtful it is to be called a ‘fat cat,’" Hugo Lindgren wrote in a
+“Imagine how hurtful it is to be called a ‘fat cat,’" Hugo Lindgren wrote in a sarcastic tweet this morning.